abhishek-j11/guess-the-color-game/README.md

 A fun and interactive web game built using HTML, CSS, and JavaScript where users test their color recognition skills by matching an RGB color value to the correct colored button.

 🚀 Features
-Displays a random RGB color value.
+1.Displays a random RGB color value.

-Shows six color options as buttons.
+2.Shows six color options as buttons.

-Only one button matches the RGB color.
+3.Only one button matches the RGB color.

-Click the correct button to see a "Correct!" message.
+4.Click the correct button to see a "Correct!" message.

-Click a wrong button and get a "Wrong answer!
+5.Click a wrong button and get a "Wrong answer!
 Guess again!" message.

-A Reset button to generate new colors and restart the game.
+6.A Reset button to generate new colors and restart the game.

 🛠️ Technologies Used

-HTML
+* HTML

-CSS
+* CSS

-JavaScript
+* JavaScript

 🧠 How It Works

-A random RGB color is shown in the header.
+1.A random RGB color is shown in the header.

-Six buttons are filled with different randomly generated colors.
+2.Six buttons are filled with different randomly generated colors.

-One of the buttons has the exact color as shown in the RGB value.
+3.One of the buttons has the exact color as shown in the RGB value.

-Click the correct one and win!
+4.Click the correct one and win!

 🎮 How to Play

-Look at the RGB color shown.
+1.Look at the RGB color shown.

-Click the button that you think matches the color.
+2.Click the button that you think matches the color.

-Keep trying until you guess the correct color!
+3.Keep trying until you guess the correct color!

-Use the Reset Game button to play again with a new color.
+4.Use the Reset Game button to play again with a new color.